romadu/openjazz-oga/README.md

 OpenJazz can be compiled on a wide range of operating systems, including Windows, macOS, GNU/Linux and *BSD.
-Also ports are available for some homebrew platforms, for example Wii and PSP.
+Also ports are available for some homebrew platforms, for example Wii and PSP, Nintendo Switch, PlayStation Classic.

 To play, you will need the files from one of the original games.